c9/docs.c9.io/src/persistence/setting_up_postgresql.md

 ## Connect to the service

-    $ sudo sudo -u postgres psql
+    $ sudo -u postgres psql

-## Create a ProstgreSQL database
+## Create a PostgreSQL database

-Make sure you have logged into the PostgreSQL terminal and then you can just run
+Make sure you have logged into the PostgreSQL terminal and then you can just run:

-    $ sudo sudo -u postgres psql
+    $ sudo -u postgres psql
     postgres=# create database groceries